LET'S GET BACK TO WORK

 Personal Protective Equipment

 All staff members should wear masks.
 The CDC recommends that children over the age of 2 wear masks as well.
 You can ask families to provide them for their children or provide them at your facility.
+Face shields are not a substitute for face coverings.
 Child care providers supporting infants and toddlers can protect themselves by wearing a covering over their clothes and wearing their hair in a ponytail or other updo.

 Enforcement of Fever-and Symptom-free Policies

-Ensure employees, children and families have ready access to hand sanitizer, handwashing stations or other disinfectant products.
+Ensure employees, children and families have ready access to hand sanitizer, handwashing stations or other hand hygiene products.

 We're all in this together.